Michigan abortion foes drop petition drive to ban method

 Under Michigan law, an initiative goes to the Legislature if a group submits at least 340,047 valid signatures to the elections bureau.
 If lawmakers reject it, it goes on the statewide ballot for voters to decide.

 In this case, the state said abortion opponents fell short.
-Although they submitted roughly 380,000 signatures, many were disqualified.
+Although roughly 380,000 signatures were submitted, the elections bureau estimated that only about 333,000 were valid.

 “Our volunteers did an excellent job, but the bulk of the errors were things beyond our control, specifically people not knowing their voter registration status or forgetting they already signed the petition,” Listing said.